 For these kinds of businesses, obtaining merchant accounts directly from acquiring banks can be rather challenging.
 ISO’s, as third-party organizations that partner with acquiring banks, find, open and ultimately manage merchant accounts on behalf of such businesses, in exchange for a higher fee or even a percentage of the merchant’s total sales.
 ISO’s are also called merchant service providers (MSP) when they offer financial transaction processing services.
 Some ISOs are able to offer merchant accounts to riskier merchants and, in turn, charge higher fees, because they do not fall under the same laws and regulations that actual banks must adhere to.
 In addition to the acquiring banks they work with, ISO’s also assume a great deal of the liability and risk that comes with the many services that they offer, both traditional and new.

 By 2001, merchant account industry sources indicated that ISO’s were responsible for opening nearly 80 percent of all merchant accounts existing today, with banks accounting for the remainder.
-The exact number of ISO’s and MSP’s has been difficult to ascertain due to the lack of regulation within the merchant account industry.
+The exact number of ISO’s and MSP’s has been difficult to ascertain due to the lack of regulation within the credit card processing industry.
 Although it generally costs merchants more to obtain merchant accounts through these third parties, the fees and other costs involved vary considerably.
 ISOs often refer to themselves as merchant account providers even though they do not provide the account, a matter of semantics that has not yet been clarified by any industry association or regulatory body.